 Myth: Millennial nurses are just never satisfied.
 They are constantly asking about their next promotion and what they have to do to ensure they get it.
 They are defensive during annual reviews and are only concerned with ensuring they achieve the highest pay increase.

-Reality: Millennial nurses are more concerned with growth and development and an exciting job than salary.
+Reality: Millennial nurses are more concerned with growth and development and an exciting job than their salary.
 According to Intelligence Group, “64% of Millennials said they would rather make $40K at a job they love than $100K at a job they think is boring.”
-The perceived defensiveness during reviews can often be attributed to a lack of confidence, as millennials would prefer to have more frequent feedback and communication to avoid surprised and potential to be defensive during appraisals.
+The perceived defensiveness during reviews can often be attributed to a lack of confidence, as millennials would prefer to have more frequent feedback and communication to avoid being surprised and to avoid the potential to be defensive during appraisals.

 Embrace the Awesomeness of Millennial Nurses